undefinedlabs/scope-docs/docs/go-process-instrumentation.md

 )

 func main() {
-    // Make sure we stop the agent cleanly, flushing the buffer before exiting defer scopeagent.Stop()
+    // Make sure we stop the agent cleanly before exiting defer scopeagent.Stop()

     // Start a span representing this process execution, following the trace found in the environment (if available)